hafluz/portfolio/README.md

 This repository serves as a showcase of my skills, a platform to share my projects, and a way to track my progress in Data Analytics and Data Science-related topics.

-You can also check out my data visualization projects on my Tableau profile
+You can also check out my data visualization projects on my Tableau profile: [tableau.com/henriqueaugsten](https://public.tableau.com/app/profile/henriqueaugsten)

 ## Portfolio Projects

-In this section I will list data analytics projects briefly describing the goals and tools employed to solve cases.
+In this section I list my data analytics projects briefly describing the goals and tools employed to solve cases.

 ## **[Project 1: How Green is the Energy we use?](https://github.com/hafluz/energy_data)**
 #### 🌎 Creating a dashboard for tracking global low-carbon energy consumption and its impact on carbon emissions.